HamzaGbada/Docker-tuto/README.md

 ```commandline
 http://localhost:10000/
 ```
-you need to specify a token that you can find in docker logs, also you can find the created notebook inside the directory where you run the command.
+You need to specify a token that you can find in docker logs, also you can find the created notebook inside the directory where you run the command.
 In our case, I create a notebook where I implement [VGG19](https://arxiv.org/pdf/1409.1556.pdf) model using [Keras](https://keras.io/).
 You can find this notebook in `projects/jupyter`.